How can I get my data from Xero? How can I use Excel with Xero? How can I have my data consistent and fresh, or is It too techie for me?

 Let’s get the data from Xero then.
-For this “how to” I will use the Demo Company (Global) that is found inside Xero.
-Note: In order for anyone to access is data from Xero, it will require to create an account in Xero Developer Centre.
+For this “how-to,” I will use the Demo Company (Global) that is found inside Xero.
+Note: For anyone to access its data from Xero, it will require to create an account in Xero Developer Centre.

 |Sync your accounting data from Xero to any data warehouse.
 Analytics-ready data do consolidate your accounting with no hassle.||Integrate Now|

 Considering that you already have created your account in Xero Developer Centre, here are the steps to follow on:

 1> Open a new Tab in your browser.
 Go to Blendo Home page.
 Click Add a Source.

 2> By pressing Add, you will be prompted with a new window containing your X509 Certificate and Consumer Key box.
 Both are needed to connect to Xero.
 You will need to copy the Certificate and use it in a later step.

 3> Open a new tab in your browser.
 Log in with your account at Xero Developer Centre.

 6> Provide an Application Name and select your Organization (that will be the Demo Company) from the drop-down menu.